 An inspection of the short-term holding facilities with residential capacity was more positive than is often the case, in relation to the facilities and the care shown to detainees.

-Given the prevalence of Covid-19 cases in detention and the lack of opportunity for the Home Office to remove people from the UK there were calls throughout the year to release everyone from immigration detention.
+Given the prevalence of Covid-19 cases in detention and the lack of opportunity for the Home Office to remove people from the UK there were calls throughout 2020 to release everyone from immigration detention.
 Whilst this call was not heeded, the use of detention fell during 2020.
 However, this began to change in 2022, and an inspection of Brook House IRC found that the increased numbers were hindering any efforts to improve the experience for detainees.

 The rules require that each detainee should have the opportunity of at least one hour in the open air every day.
 This can be withdrawn in exceptional circumstances for safety or security.
 Most IRCs have a gym or fitness suite and outdoor exercise space.
 Access is variable, ranging from being generally accessible during daylight hours to restricted access.

 Detainees have access to the detention centre library and to the internet.
 Facilities normally include a fax machine.
-Following a Channel 4 TV programme exposing an abusive culture in Yarl’s Wood detention centre, detainees reported that access to the website for the NGO Habeas Corpus was blocked, as well as access to other sites.
-Access to social media and skype are prevented.
-The All Party Parliamentary Group inquiry into detention found that ‘in practice, detainees are often blocked from accessing sites that appear to have no security risk.
-These include the websites of Amnesty International, the BBC, IRC visitors’ groups, foreign language newspapers and other NGOs.
-The panel were particularly alarmed by reports that areas of the inquiry’s own website were not accessible in some IRCs.’
 New guidance was issued by the Home Office in 2016, aiming to make the access in detention centres more consistent and ensure that sites were not inappropriately blocked, although it does not apply to those held in prisons.
 This guidance was updated in 2019.

 Health care and special needs in detention